-- 1. Ideal : Dose for 1kg patient should not be less than 0.2mL and 50kg should not be more than 10mL - 2.
-Satisfactory: Dose for 1kg patients should not be below 0.1mL and 50kg should not be above 20mL
+- 1. Ideal : Dose for 1kg patient should not be less than 0.2mL, and for a 50kg patient should not be more than 10mL - 2.
+Satisfactory: Dose for 1kg patients should not be below 0.1mL, and for a 50kg patient should not be above 20mL

-Consensus on a standard concentration was found for 17 of the top 20 liquid special medications and these have been endorsed by the Medicines Committee at the RCPCH and published through the BNF for Children which both organisations publish with the Royal Pharmaceutical Society.
+Consensus on a standard concentration was found for 17 of the top 20 liquid special medications and these have been endorsed by the Medicines Committee at the RCPCH and published through the BNF for Children which NPPG and RCPCH publish with the Royal Pharmaceutical Society.
+The first version of this position statement included all 17 medicines, though some were removed from later versions as licensed products have become available.
+Lisinopril and calcium carbonate have been added following a later (currently unpublished) consensus-finding exercise amongst NPPG members.